-If, after disclosure to WARF, and equity review by the Graduate School, it is determined that federal funds did not contribute to the invention, and there are no specific written agreements or policies to the contrary, the inventor is free to dispose of the rights to the invention in the manner of his or her own choosing.
+If, after disclosure to WARF, and equity review by the Office of the Vice Chancellor for Research and Graduate Education, it is determined that federal funds did not contribute to the invention, and there are no specific written agreements or policies to the contrary, the inventor is free to dispose of the rights to the invention in the manner of his or her own choosing.
 If WARF has expressed an interest in protecting this invention the inventors, at this point, can choose if they want to work with WARF.

 If WARF accepts for intellectual property protection an invention that is either federally funded, or supported by an agreement requiring assignment of inventions to WARF, then inventors must execute all papers necessary to file patent applications on the invention and establish the federal government's or other sponsor's rights in the invention.

 If WARF must decline an invention that is federally funded, under federal law, the federal funding agency has the next right to take title to that invention.
 In this instance, if inventors are interested in seeking a patent on their own, they may petition the federal funding agency for the right to do so.
-The Graduate School assists inventors in this petitioning process.
+The Office of the Vice Chancellor for Research and Graduate Education assists inventors in this petitioning process.